 - Paper: Paper is suitable for replacing plastic across several key items: films and wraps; rigid plastic packaging; sachets and multilayer film; pots, tubs and trays; and disposable food containers.

-- Bio-based plastics: Around 6% of fossil-fuel demand is for plastic production, and on current estimates, that is set to grow to 20% by 2050.7 The growth of bioplastics offers a potential alternative and may also offer lower life-cycle carbon emissions over time.
+- Bio-based Plastics: Around 6% of fossil-fuel demand is for plastic production, and on current estimates, that is set to grow to 20% by 2050.7 The growth of bioplastics offers a potential alternative and may also offer lower life-cycle carbon emissions over time.

-- Biodegradable plastics: These are a suitable solution for food packaging, so that leftovers and packaging can be composted together.
+- Biodegradable Plastics: These are a suitable solution for food packaging, so that leftovers and packaging can be composted together.
 In 2022, 48% of biodegradable plastic demand was for packaging.8

-Innovation in private markets
+Innovation in Private Markets

-According to data from Pitchbook, venture capital investment in the sustainable packaging industry peaked in 2021, totalling $834m raised for the year across 87 deals.9 Companies are investing in research and development to drive advancements in materials science and manufacturing processes with the goal of achieving price parity and scalability in the near future.
+According to data from Pitchbook, venture capital investment in the sustainable packaging industry peaked in 2021, totaling $834m raised for the year across 87 deals.9 Companies are investing in research and development to drive advancements in materials science and manufacturing processes with the goal of achieving price parity and scalability in the near future.
 While current alternatives to traditional plastics in the packaging sector have not generally achieved price parity, companies are actively exploring a myriad of options to develop substitutes for petroleum-based resin pellets and powders that can be seamlessly integrated into existing production and hardware processes.

 Innovative approaches to sustainable packaging include using seaweed and algae to create bioplastics, harnessing mycelium as a basis for plastic alternatives, and exploring the use of hay pellets to produce grass paper.
 Moreover, companies are actively developing sustainable coatings that can be applied to various materials, imbuing them with the beneficial properties of plastics while ensuring they can be easily recycled or composted.